Input

 | ipTM | Inter-chain interfaces, 0-1 | >0.7 indicates a reliable interface prediction.
 Particularly relevant for protein-protein and protein-ligand complexes. |

-ProteinIQ also preserves the additional upstream metrics and flags from summary_confidence, including ranking_score, gpde, per-chain confidence summaries, pairwise interface scores, clash flags, disorder estimates, and the recycle count used for the prediction.
+ProteinIQ also preserves the additional native metrics and flags from summary_confidence, including ranking_score, gpde, per-chain confidence summaries, pairwise interface scores, clash flags, disorder estimates, and the recycle count used for the prediction.

 When running multiple seeds, structural agreement across the top-ranked predictions is a better indicator of reliability than any single confidence score.
 Divergent predictions across seeds suggest the structure is genuinely uncertain.